kennethy/rust-lang/ch11.tests/README.md

 By default, tests are run in parallel.
 Use the following to configure the tests to run in sequence.

-Ideally the tests should be independently so they can run in parallel without affecting each other.
+Ideally the tests should be independent so they can run in parallel without affecting each other.

 ```sh
 cargo test -- --test-threads=1